JustPresto/power_palette/README.md

-# power_palette
+# Power Palette
 Power Palette is an Android and iOS tablet/phone game built with Unity.
+Created by

+## Privacy Policy